10 Most Charming Small Towns in Massachusetts

 Is there anything more charming than a small seaside New England town?
 Head to Rockport in Essex County to get your fix of Massachusetts charm.
 It’s only an hour north of Boston, but it feels like you’re in another world.

-Since you’d be in a seaside Massachusetts town, it’s only fitting that you indulge in some seafood.
-Some places to check out include Roy Moore Lobster Co., The Lobster Pool, and Brackett’s Oceanview Restaurant.
-Stop in to dig in!
+Since you’ll be in a seaside Massachusetts town, it’s only fitting that you indulge in some seafood.
+Some restaurants to check out include Roy Moore Lobster Co., The Lobster Pool, and Brackett’s Oceanview Restaurant.

 Great Barrington